Comhairle na nÓg

 Comhairle’s purpose is to give young people an opportunity to participate in influencing local policy, planning and decision-making as well as being a mechanism for consultation.
 They are recognised as the official structures for participation by children and young people.
 By giving young people this chance to discuss and debate matters of relevance to them in their community, we are encouraging them to speak out and be heard as an influential voice in local and national decision-making processes.

 Dublin City Comhairle na nÓg has 63 elected members between the ages of 11 and 18.
 There are 11 members from each administrative area of Dublin City and 8 places for seldom heard young people.
 Young people are elected at our AGM for a 2-year term.
+Members who complete their 2-year-term can also run for election a third year membership of Comhairle at the AGM.

 Children and young people from schools and youth organisations are invited to participate in our AGM which is held every October in Croke Park.